Quick answer

 When can babies eat Butternut squash?

 Babies can eat Butternut squash from around 6 months when starting solids.
-Babies can eat butternut squash from around 6 months when starting solids.
-Cook until very soft - steaming, roasting, or baking all work.
-The flesh should mash easily between your fingers before serving.
+Babies can eat butternut squash from around 6 months, once they're starting solids.
+Cook butternut squash until very soft — roast, steam, or bake; the flesh should mash easily.
+Remove the skin and seeds, and cut into shapes appropriate for your baby's stage.

 Is Butternut squash a choking hazard for babies?

 Butternut squash can be a choking hazard if served in unsafe shapes.
-Always cook until very soft - raw or undercooked squash is hard and a choking risk.
-Cut into finger-sized wedges or small soft cubes; avoid round chunks.
-Skip the salt - babies under 12 months should have very little sodium.
-Skin is tough - peel before serving even when cooked.
+Always cook butternut squash until very soft — raw squash is hard and a choking risk.
+Remove the skin and all seeds before serving.
+Cut into wedges or batons young babies can hold; avoid hard chunks.
+Ensure it mashes easily between your fingers before serving.
+Let roasted squash cool enough before serving — it holds heat.
+Don't add salt; it's naturally sweet.

 Is Butternut squash a common allergen?